edyarr/Twine_Workshop/CheatSheet_I.md

 `(text-style: "type of string")[Text you want to change]` ==> `(text-style: "underline")[Hello underlined world]`

 to change the way in which you want your text to be presented.
-It could fade, be outlined, be bolded, etc. The idea is that such appearance gets connected to a concept or central idea of either the passage or the story in general.
+It could fade, be outlined, be bolded, etc. The idea is that such an appearance gets connected to a concept and/or central idea at the level of either a passage or the whole story .

-Some strings that you can use are: "rumble", "bold", "underline", "strike", "ouline", etc. For a comprehensive list use the following [Cook book](https://twine2.neocities.org/#macro_text-style)
+Some strings that you can use are: "rumble", "bold", "underline", "strike", "outline", etc. For a comprehensive list use the following [Cook book](https://twine2.neocities.org/#macro_text-style)

 **To change font color**.

-The basic sintax you need is `(color: color name)[changer]` ==> `(color: red)[Germany]`
+The basic syntax you need is `(color: color name)[changer]` ==> `(color: red)[Germany]`

 ## **Itermediate High or Advanced Low Level**